akauppi/firebase-jest-testing/package/README.md

     "test:rules:invites": "NODE_OPTIONS=--experimental-vm-modules jest --config sample/test-rules/jest.config.js -f invitesC.test.js --verbose --detectOpenHandles --all",
 ```

-Does your testing project have `type: "module"`.
+Does your testing project have `type: "module"`?

-This tool hasn't been tested in a Common-JS / mixed ESM + Common-JS project.
+- This tool hasn't been tested in a Common-JS / mixed ESM + Common-JS project.
 Let the author know if it works for you.

-## Projects using this

-- [GroundLevel-firebase-es](http://github.com/akauppi/GroundLevel-firebase-es) - a modern (ESM based) template for building, testing, deploying and operating web apps

 ## Support